-The world is the limit if you decide to bring in technology to your wedding.
+The world is the limit if you decide to bring technology to your wedding.
 The non-religious wedding officiant can tell your story to your guests.
 Technology truly has brought the world closer and has also made it much simpler.
-Add a twist of technology to your wedding and bring in some modern energy to your non religious wedding.
+Add a twist of technology to your wedding and bring in some modern energy to your non-religious wedding.

 But how about making it more fun and quirky by showcasing your own story to your guests through a video or message broadcast at the venue?
 If you have one of the best love stories ever, you must tell it.
-Add some non religious wedding songs and create a movie through they years telling your story to everyone present and gain some emphatic ‘Awws!’
+Add some non-religious wedding songs and create a movie through the years telling your story to everyone present and gain some emphatic ‘Awws!’

 Related Reading: 50 Things To Discuss Before Marriage

 As we mentioned above, this deserves a special mention because vows are one of the most important parts of both, religious and non-religious wedding ceremonies.
 There are some beautiful traditional non-religious wedding vows for couples who want to set a secular tone in their wedding.

 You may either select the same passage and repeat it after the officiant during the ceremony.
 Or, you may want to look into each other’s eyes and recite any passage you love.
 But some couples may find traditional wedding vows outdated and perhaps even sexist, not conforming with their broadminded outlook.

 So if you are opting for an unconventional wedding, what do you do?
 It’s simple.
 You just write your own vows.
 Why don’t you call them ‘love notes’ or ‘poems for life’?
 It would be more tailor-made keeping with the spirit of a non-denominational wedding.
 Here are a few samples that you may work from: